guygolanIL/theme-tweaker/README.md

 ```

 ## Using a third party library (Material UI for example)
-### pass that library theme provider to the createThemeTweaker function and use the returned Provider the same way.
+### Pass that library theme provider to the createThemeTweaker function and use the returned Provider the same way.
 ```tsx
 // index.tsx
 import React from 'react';